Suspend, stop, or reset Compute Engine instances

 Local SSD disks When you suspend an instance, you can choose whether to discard or preserve the data on the attached Local SSD disks.

-If you want to preserve Local SSD data, then Compute Engine migrates the Local SSD data to persistent storage, and you incur charges for the used storage space until you resume or delete the instance.
+If you opt to preserve Local SSD data (Preview), then Compute Engine migrates the Local SSD data to durable storage, and you incur charges for the used storage space until you resume or delete the instance.

 When you stop an instance, you can choose whether to discard or preserve the data on the attached Local SSD disks.

-If you want to preserve Local SSD data, then Compute Engine migrates the Local SSD data to persistent storage, and you incur charges for the used storage space until you restart or delete the instance.
+If you opt to preserve Local SSD data (Preview), then Compute Engine migrates the Local SSD data to durable storage, and you incur charges for the used storage space until you restart or delete the instance.

 Local SSD disks and their data are maintained; however, resetting an instance can cause data loss or corrupt file systems.